 Most people carry a lot of tension and stiffness in their neck, and when the neck becomes stiff it causes tension in the head.

 Stiffness in the neck, can lead to tension headaches and long term stiffness can result in neck and back pain, as well as causing tension throughout the whole body.

-Because to reduce muscle tension or stiffness, the spine should not be collapsed, to straight or overstretched.
+To reduce muscle tension or stiffness, the spine should not be collapsed, to straight or overstretched.

 Although you should aim to stand and sit at your full expansion and height, you have to be careful not to stand stiff or forced.
 This is why it can be advice to tell people to sit or stand up straight.

 The head rotates on a pivot point and joint at around the height of the ears, so if the back of the head is pulled down, then it should be released forwards and come up slightly up, but not forced.

 The weight and percentage of the head should be slightly greater at the front of the head and the neck and skull balancing point, so the point of the nose is pointed gently down slightly.

 Many people develop bad postural habits, where they tighten their neck muscles, tilt their face upwards, which shortens the natural gap between the bottom of the head and neck, resulting in a stiff neck and a stooped back.